 - In the breading process, it is not essential to coat the chicken with the flour before coating it with the egg.
 The flour is optional.

 - You can use just the egg white, rather than a whole egg.
-You can even use water instead of an egg to moisten the chicken before coating it in the bread crumbs.
+You can even use water instead of an egg to moisten the chicken before coating it with the breadcrumbs.

 Updated by Miri Rotkovitz